 Laser Surveying Equipment

-A comprehensive set of equipment for accurately self-surveying croquet courts is available for club use.
-A survey at one yard intervals over a whole court (over 1000 measurements) takes three to four hours for a team of three or four people and, after punching the data into a PC, the lawn surface may be seen in 3D.
+The CA has historically owned and been able to loan to member clubs a comprehensive set of equipment for accurately self-surveying croquet courts.
+A survey at one yard intervals over a whole court (over 1000 measurements) takes three to four hours for a team of three or four people and, after loading the data into a PC, the lawn surface may be seen in 3D.

 The computer program is supplied with the equipment and will run on most PCs. it calculates the amount of top dressing required in each yard square to produce a flat (sloping) surface, or (separately) a horizontal surface.